chuot/rdio-scanner/docs/config.md

     // See DirWatch section below for more details "dirWatch": []

+    // (object[]) Downstream audio files to other Rdio Scanner instances
+    // Default value is an empty array
+    // See Downstreams section below for more details "downstreams": [],

+    // (object) Options definitions
+    "options": {
+      // (boolean) Can users download archived calls.
+Default value is true "allowDownload": true,

       // (boolean) Disable the audio format conversion to m4a/aac
       // Default value is false
       "disableAudioConversion": false,

-    // (object[]) Downstream audio files to other Rdio Scanner instances
-    // Default value is an empty array
-    // See Downstreams section below for more details "downstreams": [],

       // (number) Clear the database for audio files older than the specified number of days
       // Default value is 7
       // Specifying a value of 0 will disable this feature "pruneDays": 7

-    // (object[]) Systems definitions
-    // See Systems section below for more details "systems": []

       // (boolean) Turn off the screen backlight when it is inactive
       // Default value is true
       "useDimmer": true

       // (boolean) Also toggle talkgroups based on their group assignment
       // Default value is true
       // See Systems section below for more details on groups "useGroup": true

       // (boolean) Show the activity led
       // Default value is true
       "useLed": true
+    }

+    // (object[]) Systems definitions
+    // See Systems section below for more details "systems": []
   },

   // Radio Scanner uses sqlite for its default database